DavidZhang73/IKEAAssemblyInTheWildDataset/Readme.md

 pip install -r requirements.txt

 # sanity check for json schema and url availability
+# NOTICE: Some URLs may be unavailable due to the change of IKEA website and YouTube videos.
 python sanity_check.py > sanity_check.log

 # download the files (manuals and videos)
+# NOTICE: This may take a while (denpends on your internet speed), and the total size is around 230GB (~229GB videos + ~1GB manuals).
 python get_dataset.py
 ```